cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 and lack specific guidance or detail, i.e., in the form of principles, guidelines or requirements.

-Security considerations of the network digital twin include:
+Security considerations of the Network Digital Twin include:

 *  Secure the digital twin system itself.